olamileke/trim-api/README.md

 - Set S3_ACCESS_KEY_ID to the access key id of the IAM(AWS) user created earlier
 - Set S3_SECRET_KEY to the secret access key of the IAM(AWS) user created earlier

 The next step is to set up the database.
-Run
+Still in the application root, run
 ```
 python manage.py db init
 ```